 This guide is intended for the end users that include consultants, partners, system administrators, and IT technicians who are tasked to analyze the backup requirements of their organization to identify a complete backup solution.
 This guide can also enable the end users to monitor their appliances and inform them about the affect each type of process has on the backup activity.

-About the NetBackup Appliance documentation
+About the NetBackup appliance documentation

 The following documents help to ensure that you can successfully install, configure, and use your appliance.
-All these documents are posted on the Support website at the following URL:
+In addition, you can find information about the appliance hardware documents from the following table.